franckferman/SysAdminToolbox/README.md

 [![asciicast](https://asciinema.org/a/Rjq1ZgtQ78G02PNWNwdGWsMuw.svg)](https://asciinema.org/a/Rjq1ZgtQ78G02PNWNwdGWsMuw)

-The goal of this project is not to reinvent the wheel.
-But to my knowledge, no similar tool of this type as complete in Python existed on Github before this one.

-Of course, individually, on the whole, these projects all exist, but I haven't found a simple and quick tool to use to perform classic tasks that a network administrator for example would have to perform.
+I wanted to make a simple and quick tool to use to perform classic tasks that a network administrator for example would have to perform.

 I also did this project to consolidate some of my Python knowledge.
-It is true that learning is much easier (and deeper) with practical cases, so a project like this was in my opinion a good way to do it although quite simple but useful for me.
-Link the useful to the pleasant, consolidate my knowledge in Python, make a tool that will be useful to me.
-Also, as a computer science teacher, this tool will be useful for some of my students.
+It is true that learning is much easier with practical cases.

-At the end of the day, the ultimate goal is to achieve time savings and ease of use.
+At the end, the ultimate goal is to achieve time savings and ease of use.

 Also, I prefer to have my tool (regrouping multiple tools) locally, allowing me to do these tasks, rather than being dependent on multiple tools, being in addition on Internet sites.